-Additionally, we have relaunched our global e-learning 'Prevention of Discrimination and Harassment' course in alignment with our Inclusion, Diversity and Equity principles.
+Zero Tolerance to Bullying and Harassment: CGG maintains a zero tolerance to bullying and harassment approach and has launched a mandatory global e-learning 'Prevention of Discrimination and Harassment' course in alignment with our Inclusion, Diversity and Equity principles.

-Unconscious Bias Training: We will soon be launching our Unconscious Bias Training which will be mandatory for all staff to attend.
-This will provide a deeper understanding of the different types of unconscious bias and becoming more aware of them personally and in the workplace in order to reduce any bias.
-We also will be launching a global e-learning 'Unconscious Bias' course supporting our employees to overcome stereotypes and prejudice in the workplace,
+Unconscious Bias Training: We have launched our Unconscious Bias Training which is mandatory for all staff to attend.
+This is providing a deeper understanding of the different types of unconscious bias and becoming more aware of them personally and in the workplace in order to